sisinflab/warprec/warprec/data/README.md

 - **Side information alignment**: Automatically integrates and aligns additional information (like item features) with transaction data.
 - **ID to index mapping**: Converts original user and item IDs into sequential numerical indices, optimizing memory and performance.
 - **Batch iteration**: Provides an efficient mechanism for iterating over data in batches, essential for training deep learning models.
+- **stashing mechanism**: A flexible key-value store for user-defined data structures, allowing precomputed features, tensors, or metadata to be attached to the dataset and accessed seamlessly during training and evaluation.

 ### 🤝 Interactions